joshuatrobertson/Group1Project/Report/02-System-Implementation/README.md

     return minutes + ':' + (value - minutes * 60);
   }
  ```
+ This was implemented within the main app.component.ts file, which contains most of the game logic.
+The memory card game implementation can be seen within the GameCardComponent and uses JavaScripts 'states' to animate the card.

 ##### Distractions
 For the distraction elements of the game we decided to go with both visual and auditory distractions following feedback from the user survey.
 Having more than one distraction also aligns with the literature review, in that attention is a finite resource and the brain can only devote attention to a limited number of stimuli.

 ###### Visual Distractions
 For the visual distractions, we decided to go with current news to align with what people might encounter during lockdown.
-To implement this, a new component 'news-api' was created an angular card was created using News API [News API, 2021] to pull contempory articles.
+To implement this, a new component 'news-api' was created which used News API [News API, 2021] to pull contempory articles.
 The card pulls an image, title and description which is placed inside of an angular card.
 For the articles, we randomly chose from the 3 most recent sources using the function getRandomNumber()
 ```js
 getRandomNumber(min, max): number {
    return Math.random() * (max - min) + min;